Practical and Asymptotically Exact Conditional Sampling in Diffusion Models: Introduction

 The premise of this work is to recognize that the sequential structure of diffusion models permits the application of SMC for sampling from conditional distributions $\pmodel(x \mid y)$.
 We design an SMC algorithm that leverages \emph{twisting}, an SMC technique that modifies proposals and weighting schemes to approach the optimal choices \citep{ guarniero2017iterated,whiteley2014twisted}.
-While optimal twisting functions are analytically intractable, we effectively approximate them with recent heuristic approaches to conditional sampling \citep[eg.][]{hovideo}, and then correct the errors by the weighting mechanisms.
-The resulting algorithm maintains asymptotic exactness to $\pmodel (x \mid y)$ with, and we find empirically that it can improve beyond the heuristics alone with as few as two particles.
+While optimal twisting is intractable, we effectively approximate it with recent heuristic approaches to conditional sampling \citep[eg.][]{hovideo}, and correct the errors by the weighting mechanisms.
+The resulting algorithm maintains asymptotic exactness to $\pmodel (x \mid y)$, and empirically it can outperform heuristics alone even with just two particles.

-We summarize our contributions: (i) We propose a practical SMC algorithm, \emph{Twisted Diffusion Sampler} or TDS, for asymptotically exact conditional sampling from diffusion models; (ii) We show TDS applies to a range of conditional generation problems, and extends to Riemannian manifold diffusion models; (iii) On MNIST inpainting and class-conditional generation tasks we demonstrate TDS's empirical improvements beyond heuristic approaches, and (iv) On protein motif-scaffolding problems with short scaffolds TDS provides greater flexibility and achieves higher success rates than the state-of-the-art conditionally trained model.
+We summarize our contributions: (i) We propose a practical SMC algorithm, \emph{Twisted Diffusion Sampler} or TDS, for asymptotically exact conditional sampling from diffusion models; (ii) We show that TDS applies to a range of conditional generation problems, and extends to Riemannian manifold diffusion models; (iii) On MNIST inpainting and class-conditional generation tasks we demonstrate TDS's empirical improvements beyond heuristic approaches; and (iv) On protein motif-scaffolding problems with short scaffolds TDS provides greater flexibility and achieves higher success rates than the state-of-the-art conditionally trained model.